MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 The set up experience is different based on the following scenarios:

-- For new Power Platform environment install [Service Scheduling from Power Platform admin center](install-service-scheduling-from-power-platform.md).
-For existing organizations, where **Core Service Scheduling** solutions is already installed, you'll need to install the available updates.
+- For new Power Platform environments, install [Service Scheduling from Power Platform admin center](install-service-scheduling-from-power-platform.md).
+For

+For existing organizations, where **Core Service Scheduling** solutions is already installed, you'll need to install the available updates from Dynamics 365 Service Scheduling.

-- For an existing Dynamics 365 Customer Service organization, you must install the service scheduling solutions from the Microsoft 365 admin center.
+- For new or existing Dynamics 365 Customer Service organization, you must install the service scheduling solutions from the Microsoft 365 admin center.
 To learn more, see [Install the Scheduling solutions](#install-the-scheduling-solutions).

 ### Prerequisites